koen-dejonghe/ev3-scratch-helper-app/README.md

 Demo program
 ============

-A very simple Scratch demo program is also included:

-scratch-ev3-demo.sb2

-A slightly more complex program is included in:
+A demo program is included in:

-scratchcar.sb2
+scratch/demo/scratchcar.sb2

-The 'experimental extension' ev3-helper-app.s2e must still be imported, since scratch currently is not able to save extensions.
+The 'experimental extension' scratch/extensions/ev3-helper-app.s2e must still be imported after having opened the demo, since scratch currently is not able to save extensions.

 Be sure to read the Known Issues.